Ayam Masak Merah

 • Don’t skip the deep frying step!
 I always deep-fry the chicken before simmering it in the sauce.
 This step creates a crispy, golden texture while locking in all the juicy flavors, making each bite tender yet crispy.

-• I always go for a mild or classic canned tomato soup.
+• I recommend a mild or classic canned tomato soup.
 It adds the perfect amount of sweetness without being too tangy, helping to create a rich, balanced sauce that brings all the flavors together.

-• I blend the red onion, ginger, galangal, garlic, and chilies into a smooth paste.
+• Blend the red onion, ginger, galangal, garlic, and chilies into a smooth paste.
 It really brings out all the amazing aromas and makes the sauce super flavorful!

-• I always make sure to let the spice paste simmer until the oil separates—this is what we call pecah minyak.
-This step makes sure the spices are cooked through and gives the sauce a rich, flavorful kick that’s so authentic.
+• Please make sure to let the spice paste simmer until the oil separates—this is what we call pecah minyak.
+This step makes sure the spices are cooked through and gives the sauce a rich, flavorful kick that’s so authentic

 Nutrition